 - preparing a file • consider and if appropriate forward the details to the Crown Prosecution Service for a decision as to whether Criminal proceedings should be instigated against the person(s) subject of the complaint.

-- forwarding the file to the Appropriate Authority (Chief Superintendent in charge of the Professional Standards Branch) who will decide if there is a case to answer at misconduct proceedings, criminal proceedings or what, if any, other action may be taken
+- forwarding the file to the Appropriate Authority (Chief Superintendent in charge of the Professional Standards Department) who will decide if there is a case to answer at misconduct proceedings, criminal proceedings or what, if any, other action may be taken

 The vast majority of complaints that are dealt with are Locally Resolved.
 For those subject of a proportionate or full investigation the outcome recommendations available are:-